-This may be useful if you are unsure which persons from your chosen beneficiaries should receive all, or any, of their inheritance.
+This may be useful if you are unsure who, from your chosen beneficiaries, should receive all, or any, of your estate.
 Your Trustee(s) will have the discretion to determine how long the Trust should remain in force and which of the potential beneficiaries will receive funds from the Trust and when.
-You may leave a letter of wishes to assist your Trustee(s) with making decisions regarding the time and manner of distribution, although this is not legally binding.
+You may leave a Letter of Wishes to assist your Trustee(s) with making decisions regarding the time and manner of distribution, although this is not legally binding.

-You can put your whole estate into this Trust; however, depending on the amount involved, this may incur adverse tax consequences.
-If you limit your Trust to your available IHT nil rate band allowance, this will generally simplify the taxation of the Trust.
+You can put your whole estate into this Trust, however, depending on the amount involved, this may incur adverse tax consequences.
+If you limit the value of the Trust to the available IHT nil rate band allowance, this will generally simplify the taxation of the Trust.
 Your Trustee(s) may require specialist tax advice.